-Natural bodybuilders recover slowly compared to steroid users.
-If a steroid free lifter was to follow the routine of a professional bodybuilder or weightlifter, overtraining will occur.
-In general, overtraining is caused by poor recovery.
-If an individual trains every day with no rest, the body may not have enough time to recover and grow.
-In similar situation lifters usually lose strength and feel constantly tired.
-Steroids speed up recovery and enhanced lifters train more frequently and way harder.
+Natural bodybuilders recover slowly in comparison to steroid users.
+If a steroid-free lifter was to follow the routine of a professional bodybuilder or weightlifter, overtraining will occur because the organism will fail to recover adequately.
+Steroids speed up the recovery process and allow enhanced lifters to train harder and more frequently.

 Overtraining should not be taken lightly.
 It can cause serious problems and some injuries may become chronic.
-For example, many people experience elbow tendonitis because of too frequent upper body training.
-A balanced program is needed to keep overtraining away.
-If you are bench pressing heavy weights 5 days a week, sooner or later it will catch up with you, especially if you are a natural bodybuilder.
+For example, many people experience elbow tendonitis due to frequent upper body training.
+A balanced program could keep overtraining away.
+If you are bench pressing heavy weights 5 days a week, sooner or later, it will catch up with you, especially if you are a natural bodybuilder.

-Jay Cutler has a famous quote on overtraining: ”There is no such thing as overtraining, there’s only undereating.”
-The idea behind that statement is that people experience the symptoms of overtraining due to the lack macro nutrients provided through food.
-This statement is correct, to a certain point.
+Jay Cutler has a famous quote on overtraining – ”There is no such thing as overtraining, there’s only undereating.”
+The idea behind this statement is that people experience overtraining symptoms as a result of insufficient food intake.
+This statement is correct, to a point.
 If a bodybuilder does not eat enough, growth will not occur.
-But after a certain threshold, no matter how much you eat, you will overtrain if the workload is too high.
-So, overeating will save you from overtraining.
+But after a certain threshold, overeating will not save you from overtraining.

 One of the popular training routines for beginners is Starting Strength.
 It’s actually based on that same principle – eating beats overtraining.
 The creator of the program is Mark Rippetoe who openly advertises the so-called GOMAD diet which requires the bodybuilder to consume 1 gallon of milk a day.
-If the lifter is not able to perform all of his sets and reps, he is advised to eat more.
-This method fails miserably and has produced a large amount of fat and still overtrained individuals.
-Food is good and natural bodybuilders need it, but there is one more ingredient that many forget – time and patience.
+If the lifter fails to perform all of his sets and reps, he is advised to eat more.
+This method fails miserably and has produced a large amount of fat and overtrained individuals.
+Food is good, and natural bodybuilders need it, but there is one more ingredient that many forget – time and patience.

 The body is pre-programmed.
 You cannot fight nature.
-If your arm is broken, eating all the cheese in the world will not make the recovery much shorter.
+If your arm is broken, eating all the cheese in the world will not the speed up the recovery that much.
 The body needs time to repair the damaged tissue.
 The repair process consists of small steps regulated by natural laws and principles.

 Different people have different work capacities.
-If you are a beginner, you should obviously not follow the routine of advanced bodybuilders.
-You have to experiment and re-evaluate after you have some more information.
+If you are a beginner, you shouldn’t follow the routine of advanced bodybuilders.
+You have to experiment and re-evaluate after gathering some information.
 Don’t be afraid to overtrain a little bit.
 It won’t kill you.
 Just train smarter.

 Q: How often should natural bodybuilders train?

-A: No. You can find more information why High Intesity Training (HIT) is not optimal for natural bodybuilders in the article: High Intensity Training Is Not For Natural Bodybuilders
+A: No. You can find more information why High-Intensity Training (HIT) is not optimal for natural bodybuilders here.